eslint-community/eslint-plugin-security/docs/rules/detect-non-literal-regexp.md

-# Detects "RegExp(variable)", which might allow an attacker to DOS your server with a long-running regular expression (`security/detect-non-literal-regexp`)
+# Detects `RegExp(variable)`, which might allow an attacker to DOS your server with a long-running regular expression (`security/detect-non-literal-regexp`)

 ⚠️ This rule _warns_ in the ✅ `recommended` config.